Turkey rejects responsibility for attack on Iraq's Dohuk that killed eight | Law-Order

 The PKK took up arms against the Turkish state in 1984.
 More than 40,000 people have been killed in the conflict, which in the past was mainly focused in southeast Turkey where the PKK sought to create an ethnic homeland.

-Dozens of Iraqis gathered outside the Turkish Embassy in Baghdad in protest of the attack.
+Dozens of Iraqis gathered outside the Turkish Embassy in Baghdad to protest the attack.
 The top United Nations envoy to Iraq also condemned it in a statement published on Twitter and called for an investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)